thomaslillo/thomaslillo/README.md

 Currently a software developer for [Environics Analytics](https://environicsanalytics.com/en-ca) in Toronto, Canada.

-Also co-founded an analytics education not-for-profit [Datathon Analytics](https://www.datathon.ca/), we've run conferences and workshops with hundreds of attendees!
+Also a geography/geospatial data science guy and co-founded an analytics education not-for-profit [Datathon Analytics](https://www.datathon.ca/), we've run conferences and workshops with hundreds of attendees!

-Most of my experience is in software + data engineering and I have a background in geography/geospatial tech and analytics.

 Visit my [personal site](https://thomaslillo.com) or add me on [LinkedIn](https://www.linkedin.com/in/thomaslillo/) 💬